jonathanpeppers/Android-NativeAOT/README.md

 ## App Size

-The release `.apk` file of the SkiaSharp sample is ~4,528kb.
+The release `.apk` file of the SkiaSharp sample is ~4.5 MB

 A breakdown of the files inside: